Remembering Power Trip's Riley Gale, a Ferocious Frontman Who Made You Feel Like Family

 During the past five years or so, I saw Power Trip play all over the world, from New York and Texas, to Europe and Asia.
 At each show, Riley introduced me to more and more of the Power Trip family, his bandmates, his fans.
 So many times I’ve thought about how grateful I am for the way these wild, smart, hilarious boys from Texas welcomed me, and so many others, onto the team.
 To get a text from Riley after the second show of a two-night New York Power Trip stand (I had only attended night one) saying “where are you i love you” was a simple gesture, but it means everything.

 Riley handed me a T-shirt after the show.
-We hit an empty sidewalk bar and laughed and got drunk the rest of the evening.
+We hit an empty sidewalk bar and laughed and spent the rest of the evening getting drunk.
 For Power Trip, I’m sure it was just another night on the road, playing a gig.
 For me, running into a gaggle of friends whose music I loved, and having Riley introduce me to new people who I keep in touch with to this day, made it a night I still reminisce about.

 During that interview, Riley told me about the support he received from his parents for his music, and about the influence a college English professor had on his lyrics.
 He told me about the deeper meanings of the seemingly simple lines he was shouting into the mic.
 On Tuesday night, still in complete shock about his death, I couldn’t help but get stuck on the following statement, while watching the racist, violent propaganda of the Republican National Convention in the background.